Action hubs

 Zeynep Gokcen Asan (Cool Up – UNDP Turkiye),

-Lara Haidar (NOU Lebanon),
+Lara Haidar (National Ozone Unit in Lebanon),

 Cool Up continues its efforts to accelerate the transition to sustainable cooling through multi-stakeholder collaboration, innovation, and knowledge sharing across the MENA region and beyond.